Skip to content

 Don't train to failure.
 Leaving 1–2 reps in reserve on every set is the right call.
 Failure reps produce disproportionate fatigue for minimal additional adaptation and raise injury risk on compound lifts.

-Don't ignore single-leg work.
-Cycling is a single-leg sport performed 90 times a minute.
-Bilateral squats and deadlifts are foundational, but if every session skips split squats and single-leg press, you're leaving transfer on the table and masking left-right imbalances that become cramps and niggles in the back half of races.
+Don't ignore single-leg work — it's the priority.
+Cycling is a single-leg sport performed 90 times a minute, so split squats, single-leg deadlifts and single-leg press do more for triathlon-specific transfer than any bilateral pattern.
+If every session skips the unilateral work, you're leaving transfer on the table and masking left-right imbalances that become cramps and niggles in the back half of races.

 Don't start two weeks before a race.
 Strength training is a 10–12 week investment minimum.
 Starting in May for a July Ironman produces soreness, fatigue, and no adaptation.
 Start in the off-season, or don't start this year.

 Pick two sessions this week.
 Put them on the calendar 48 hours away from your hardest bike and run days.
-Four exercises each, heavy, low reps.
+Four cycling-specific patterns each, loaded enough to challenge in the 6-10 rep range with reps in reserve.
 Do that for ten weeks and the bike leg of your next race will feel different in the last hour — which is the hour that decides the race.

 KEEP READING — THE SATURDAY SPIN